Jay0Hx/alien_v2/README.md

  ***TAB***       |                      ***Feature Name***                    | ***What it does*** :-----------------:|:------------------------------------------------------:|:-----------------------------------------------------------------------------------:
- Power     |                    Engine Power           | Increse the engine power (Faster acceleration) Power     |                    Breaking Power           | Adjusts the power of the breaks allowing you to stop faster!
+ Power     |                    Engine Power           | Increse the engine power (Faster acceleration).
+ Power     |                    Breaking Power           | Adjusts the power of the breaks allowing you to stop faster!
+  Power     |                    NOS           | Increase or decrese NOS (Mapped to flash lights).

 <h1 align="center">Changes that I made</a></h1>